Beckn-One/DEG/docs/implementation-guides/v2/Onboarding/IG_Onboarding_users_in_digital_energy_programs.md

 </details>

 **Key Fields**:
+- `order.orderAttributes.meterOwnershipCredential`: Meter ownership credential (single object) proving ownership of the meter/CA, verified through OTP flow with Utility IdP
+  - The credential's `verificationUrl` points to the utility's verification endpoint
-- `fulfillment.fulfillmentAttributes.credentials[]`: Array of VCs proving meter ownership, program eligibility, etc.
+- `fulfillment.fulfillmentAttributes.credentials[]`: Array of VCs proving program eligibility, DER certifications, etc.
 - `fulfillment.fulfillmentAttributes.existingEnrollments[]`: Array of existing enrollment credentials for conflict checking
-- BPP verifies these credentials and checks for conflicts
+- Program Owner BPP verifies these credentials and checks for conflicts

+**Note**: Meter ownership credentials are placed in `orderAttributes` because they are meter-specific attributes tied to the order.
+Program eligibility and DER certification credentials remain in `fulfillmentAttributes.credentials[]` as they relate to fulfillment requirements.

 #### 18.1.2.
 Example: Prosumer with Solar and Battery